cirosantilli/cirosantilli.github.io/elf-hello-world.md

 - 0 is the `.text` segment.
 Aha, so this is why it is executable, and not writable
 - 1 is the `.data` segment.

+TODO where does this information come from? <http://stackoverflow.com/questions/23018496/section-to-segment-mapping-in-elf-files>

 <!-- SO remove section -->